 A look behind the curtains.
 Two transformers deliver power to the miniature lights.

-Viewed from the vantage point of its picture frame, the finished shadowbox diorama gives the illusion of an illuminated three-dimensional painting.
-I was very pleased with the final results of my labors, and planned to create another piece in this fascinating art form.
-Unfortunately it never progressed beyond the planning stages, and now 27 years later my Tattoo Parlor diorama still remains the only one I made in that genre.
+When viewed from the vantage point of its picture frame, the finished shadowbox diorama gives the illusion of an illuminated three-dimensional painting.
+I was very pleased with the final results of my labors and planned to create another piece in this fascinating art form.
+Unfortunately, it never progressed beyond the planning stages and now, many years later, my Tattoo Parlor diorama remains the only one I made in that genre.

 © 2012 Joel Fletcher